relevance/org-html-slideshow/README.md

 ### Exporting to HTML

-Type `C-c C-e h` in your .org file to export as HTML.
+Type `C-c C-e h h` in your .org file to export as HTML.
 Repeat whenever you modify the .org file.

 Read more about [HTML export](http://orgmode.org/manual/HTML-export.html)